christacaggiano/christacaggiano.github.io/about.md

 Outside of science, I like art and design.
 My favorite museums include the [Isabella Stewart Gardner](https://www.gardnermuseum.org/) in Boston, [the RISD Museum](https://risdmuseum.org/) in Providence, the [Brooklyn Museum](https://www.brooklynmuseum.org/) in NYC, and the [Asian Art Museum](http://www.asianart.org/) in San Francisco.

-<mark>As of July 2022, I am looking for postdoctoral fellowships.
+<mark>As of 2023, I am looking for postdoctoral fellowships.
 If you come across this page and think our research interests could be a good fit, send me an email!</mark>

 <style>
 mark{